leenderthayen/BSG/docs/source/installation.rst

 Additional notes
 ++++++++++++++++

-In Ubuntu the ``program_options`` comes packaged separately and can be installed using
+- In Ubuntu the ``program_options`` comes packaged separately and can be installed using

 .. code-block:: bash

    sudo apt-get install libboost-program-options-dev

 Installation was tested with ROOT version 6, though no problems should occur with previous versions

+- Installing spdlog through your package manager may install an outdated version.
+Please use the source code on github.

 Dependencies - Python visualization
 -----------------------------------